anticipated artist in person: Anton Ginzburg

 Inspired by Georges Bataille’s essay Tears of Eros, this short hybrid film/video is about erotism and death.
 Through different analogue manipulations of the image, we are witnessing the psychological and physical decay of the character and the filmic matter.
 (Andrée-Anne Roussel)

-Last Train (2016) by Dianna Barrie; digital video, color, sound, 12 minutes, exhibition file from the maker U.S. premiere
+Last Train (2016) by Dianna Barrie; digital video, color, sound, 12 minutes, print from Nanolab

 Found in the (now possibly lost) film archive at Lab Laba Laba, footage from a trailer for the 1981 Indonesian propaganda film Kereta Api Terakhir (The Last Train) melts into a soup of chemigrammed perforations.
 A film about the silence that follows the unspeakable; about blurred visions, untold histories and inaccessible archives.
 (Dianna Barrie)